jsgroth/jgb/README.md

 # jgb

-An attempt at writing a Game Boy emulator.
+An attempt at writing a Game Boy emulator. jgb uses low-level emulation but is not cycle-accurate.

 ## Requirements